louisfb01/start-machine-learning/README.md

 The most important thing in programming is practice.
 And this applies to machine learning too.
 It can be hard to find a personal project to practice.

 Fortunately, [Kaggle](https://www.kaggle.com/) exists.
 This website is full of free courses, tutorials and competitions.
 You can join competitions for free and just download their data, read about their problem and start coding and testing right away!
 You can even earn money from winning competitions and it is a great thing to have on your resume.
 This may be the best way to get experience while learning a lot and even earn money!
+Another great opportunity for projects is to follow courses that are oriented towards a specific application like the [AI For trading course from Udacity](https://imp.i115008.net/Rymvkg).

 You can also create teams for kaggle competition and learn with people!
 I suggest you join a community to find a team and learn with others, it is always better than alone.
 Check out the next section for that.